perghosh/Data-oriented-design/README.md

 What software often do is to collect information from users, store it in internal memory, process it as needed, provide feedback to the user, and potentially save it for future use.
 A significant portion of a developer's work involves writing code for reading and writing data to various locations, often converting it into formats that are easily understood and utilized by users.

+### Code explode in size
+When data is close to users, it should also be presented in a format and structure that they can easily understand.
+Human-readable data formats are fundamentally different from what works well for computers to process.
+A lot more code to handle it.
+On the positive side this code is simple because you can describe it in terms that is easy to understand but there will be a lot more code to administer.
+Early or late transformation of data into a machine-friendly format is crucial for streamlining code and improving efficiency.